tsimard111/run_analysis/codebook.md

 [81] "FrequencyBodyGyroJerkMagnitude-meanFreq()"

 I tried my best to remove any jargon from the variable names, so I hope that in these variable names in combination with the description of the original data set from the authors, which includes information about how the data was obtained and the units of measurement used, will be sufficient for understanding the meanings of the variables.
 To be entirely honest, for me the original authors did not provide enough information about the "jerk" signals.
 I assume these are measures of times when the gyroscope or accelerometer were suddenly pulled in a direction.
+For details on the steps taken to create the tidy data set, see my readme file.
+Notes on the steps taken are also included in the run_analysis.R file itself.